List of freshwater islands in Scotland: In mainland lochs

 There may be up to sixty islands in the Loch Lomond including Inchmurrin, the largest freshwater island anywhere in the Britain and Ireland, and Inchconnachan, which has hosted a small population of Red-necked Wallaby since at least 1975.
 The isolated strongholds of Lochindorb Castle and Loch an Eilein Castle were once in the hands of the 14th century nobleman Alexander Stewart, the infamous "Wolf of Badenoch".
 There are numerous unnamed small islands in mainland lochs, including those where the water level has been artificially raised by the creation of dams for the production of hydro-electricity.
 This process has created new islands that would previously have been small eminences.

 On offshore islands

-There are relatively few genuine islands in the lochs of the Inner Hebrides, many of those that do exist being artificial crannógs.
+Although there are many crannógs in the lochs of the Inner Hebrides there are relatively few substantive, naturally occurring islands and of those that exist many are unnamed.

 By contrast there are innumerable small islands in the estimated 7,500 lochs of the Eilean Siar, only a small proportion of which are named by the Ordnance Survey.

 The Orkney and Shetland archipelagos to the north are similarly lacking in freshwater islands.
-Law Ting Holm is the former location of the national þing, or Norse parliament of Shetland.
+Law Ting Holm, now attached to Mainland Shetland, was the location of the national þing, or Norse parliament of Shetland.